natcap/invest/readme.md

 In production, the invest exe comes from prebuilt binaries that are an artifact of the `invest` build process.

 For development, choose either:
-+ **A.** Duplicate the production setup by fetching prebuilt binaries
-`npm run fetch-invest`
+  **A.** Duplicate the production setup by fetching prebuilt binaries `npm run fetch-invest`
-+ **B.** Use an any other locally installed, compatible, invest CLI (e.g. from a local python environment).
+  **B.** Use an any other locally installed, compatible, invest CLI (e.g. from a local python environment).
 To configure this, see `.env-example`

 * `npm start`

 ## To package this app for distribution

-`npm run build`  - calls babel to transpile ES6 and jsx code to commonjs
-                 - moves other resources (CSS, JSON) to the build directory
+`npm run build`  - calls babel to transpile ES6 and jsx code to commonjs; moves other resources (CSS, JSON) to the build directory

 `npm run dist`  - packages build source into an electron application using electron-builder